deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 # Introduction

-In this tutorial, we will explain how build DAO works and build the Solidity smart contract code which will be deployed on the Avalanche blockchain.
-Also, we will build the User Interface to interect with the smart contacts.
+In this tutorial, We'll go over how to create a DAO and how to build the Solidity smart contract code that will be deployed on the Avalanche blockchain.
+We'll also create a user interface that works with smart contacts.

 ## What is a Decentralized Autonomous Organization (DAO)?